Adaptively trained Physics-informed Radial Basis Function Neural Networks for Solving Multi-asset Option Pricing Problems: Numerical experiments

 Fig.\ref{fig:AdpRBFneuron} demonstrates the outcomes achieved by the PIRBFNNs employing various numbers of RBF hidden neurons during the above adaptive learning process, including the spatial distribution of centre points for the initial and newly added RBF neurons, pointwise option price predictions across the entire spatial-temporal domain, and the corresponding PAE values.
-The first row presents the results from the network trained with an initial N = 650 neurons at the k = 100th iteration.
-The second row shows the results after training the network with N + m = 700 neurons at the 200th iteration.
-The third row displays the results from the network with N + 2m = 750 neurons after finishing learning.
+The first column presents the results from the network trained with an initial N = 350 neurons at the k = 50th iteration.
+The second to fifth columns show the results after training the network with 400, 450, 500, and 550 neurons at the 100th, 150th, 200th, and 250th iteration.
+The learning finished at the 250th iteration.
 Given the non-smooth terminal condition at the strike price, the option price exhibits low regularity in the spatial-temporal region near $K = 10$ with time approaching $T = 0.5$, resulting in the largest error.
-But when incorporating the PDE residual information to dynamically introduce new neurons for architecture optimization of PIRBFNN, we observe that the greater the number of hidden neurons in the network, the higher the level of accuracy in the approximation, as illustrated in the last two columns.
+But when incorporating the PDE residual information to dynamically introduce new neurons for architecture optimization of PIRBFNN, we observe that the greater the number of hidden neurons in the network, the higher the level of accuracy in the approximation.
 Nevertheless, we would like to clarify here that, for the given amount of training points, excessive RBF neurons do not invariably improve model performance furthermore.
 On the contrary, overfitting may occur, resulting in a reduction of accuracy and an increase of computation.
 However, our proposed learning strategy adaptively increases the number of hidden neurons, allowing the network to expand to an appropriate width while ensuring high-accuracy output upon training termination.
-Moreover, the first column reveals that the PIRBFNN with adaptive training dynamics can capture the optimizer’s attention to the challenging region quite well.
+Moreover, the first row reveals that the PIRBFNN with adaptive training dynamics can capture the optimizer’s attention to the challenging region quite well.
 More neurons are added near the problematic place to decrease the errors consistently as expected, which indicates the effectiveness of our learning scheme.

 Fig.\ref{fig:Training} (a) and (b) visualize the preliminary and final parameters of RBF neurons studied in the Fig.\ref{fig:AdpRBFneuron}, respectively, where each circle represents an RBF neuron, with circle number representing the neuron quantity, circle position displaying the centre location, and color intensity reflecting the absolute-valued shape parameter.
 Fig.\ref{fig:Training-2} also illustrates the states of the linear weights associated with each RBF neuron before and after training, highlighting both their signs and magnitudes.
 This experiment demonstrates the effectiveness of machine learning dynamics, which enables the adjustment of trainable parameters to optimal settings, yielding good approximation.
 In particular, regions characterized by low regularity condition exhibit a more pronounced response to the training effect.
 Furthermore, an intriguing observation is also noticed that the centres distributed beyond the original solution domain after training.
 This phenomenon aligns with the finding of the ghost point method proposed in \cite{WOS:000499761700018}, which verified that extending the centres to a region covering the computational domain can significantly enhance the accuracy of the traditional RBF collocation method.